History of Chinese archaeology: Modern Archaeology

 Modern archaeology is the transformation and evolution of ancient Chinese archaeology, that is, traditional epigraphy to modern archaeology, and its characteristics are the collision and convergence of Eastern and Western academics.

 At the beginning of the 20th century, the "Yigupai" emerged, and the historians were divided in the study of ancient Chinese history.
 Fu Sinian advocated using archaeology to solve this problem, and wanted to verify historical materials through underground cultural relics.
 He made great contributions to the excavation of Yin Ruins.
 Under the protection of Fu Sinian, the archaeological team of the Shiyu Institute conducted a total of 13 Yin Ruins excavation work.

 The continuous archaeology of the Yin Ruins cultivated the first generation of archaeologists in China who upheld modern scientific standards.
-The advancement of archaeology in mainstream Chinese science was developed by a group of leading archaeologists represented by Li Ji（1896-1979), Liang Siyo（1904-1954), and Xia Nai（1910-1985), who received strict anthropological and archaeological training in the West.
+The advancement of archaeology in mainstream Chinese science was developed by a group of leading archaeologists represented by Li Ji (1896–1979), Liang Siyong (1904–1954), and Xia Nai (1910–1985), who received strict anthropological and archaeological training in the West.
 The establishment of the archaeological group of the Institute of History and Linguistics of the Academia Sinica became a national-level institution specializing in archaeology at that time.

 The establishment of the Geological Survey Institute in 1916 was a sign of the scientific research carried out by Chinese academic institutions in modern times.
 Under the leadership of the founder, Director Ding Wenjiang, geology has made great achievements in China, hired many foreign experts, trained a group of professional local field workers, disseminated a large amount of Western scientific knowledge, and made science fall in the practice, creating a new paradigm for scientific research in China.

-In 1921, the Swedish scholar Andersson discovered the Yangshao culture and proposed a "Western Origin" for Chinese culture.
+In 1921, the Swedish scholar Johan Gunnar Andersson discovered the Yangshao culture and proposed a "Western Origin" for Chinese culture.
 Although later this view was largely abandoned in academia, Andersson represented the spread of modern archaeology based on fieldwork and excavation materials to China.

 In 1926, Li Ji excavated at the site of Xiyin Village, Xia County, Shanxi Province, which was the first field excavation conducted by Chinese scholars.
 In 1928, the archaeological group of the Shiyu Institute excavated the ruins of Yinxu.

 Wang Guowei once proposed a "dual evidence method" that combines written documents and underground relics to study history.
 The "dual evidence method" not only promotes the new development of historical research, but also lays a foundation for archaeological research theoretically and methodically.

 In the spring and autumn of 1931, Liang Siyong presided over the excavation of the Hougang site in Anyang, Henan province, where he found the specific layer relationship between the Xiaotun culture, Longshan culture and Yangshao culture.
 Longshan culture was earlier than Xiaotun culture and later than Yangshao culture.